lstrojny/functional-php/README.md

  - `Functional\map(array|Traversable $collection, callable $callback)`
    Applies a callback to each element in the collection and collects the return value

+## Running the test suite
+To run the test suite with the native implementation use `php -c functional.ini $(which phpunit) tests/` To run the test suite with the userland implementation use `php -n $(which phpunit) tests/`

 ## Mailing lists
  - General help and development list: http://groups.google.com/group/functional-php